 SECURITIES CLASS ACTIONS AND DERIVATIVE SUIT.
-During the last quarter, fourteen putative class action lawsuits (the "Federal Class Actions") have been filed against us and certain of our former and present officers and directors in various jurisdictions on behalf of all purchasers of our securities during the period from either November 8 or November 9, 1999 through July 17 or July 18, 2002.
+During the last quarter, fourteen putative class action lawsuits have been filed against Charter Communications, Inc. and certain of its former and present officers and directors in various jurisdictions on behalf of all purchasers of its securities during the period from either November 8 or November 9, 1999 through July 17 or July 18, 2002.
 Unspecified damages are sought by the plaintiffs.
-In general, the lawsuits allege that we utilized misleading accounting practices and failed to disclose these accounting practices and/or issued false and misleading financial statements and press releases concerning our operations and prospects.
-In October 2002, we filed a motion with the Judicial Panel on Multidistrict Litigation to transfer the Federal Class Actions to a single forum.
-We anticipate that the Federal Class Actions will be consolidated into a single class action in a single jurisdiction.
+In general, the lawsuits allege that Charter Communications, Inc. utilized misleading accounting practices and failed to disclose these accounting practices and/or issued false and misleading financial statements and press releases concerning its operations and prospects.
+In October 2002, Charter Communications, Inc. filed a motion with the Judicial Panel on Multidistrict Litigation to transfer the federal class actions to a single forum.
+Charter Communications, Inc. has advised us that it anticipates that the federal class actions will be consolidated into a single class action in a single jurisdiction.